explorer436/explorer-git-repo/my-vim-notes/Search.md

 Search tips :

-Find lines with a certain word:
+What to Type What it does

-~ [I and ]I - list lines with word under the cursor
+[i          -  show first line containing word under the cursor [I or ]I    -  show every line containing word under the cursor :g/pattern/ -  show every line matching the regular expression pattern